thestrongest9/bullet_hell_visualizer/README.md

 This is a simulation environment for creating *Conditionally Solvable Bullet Hell Levels*.

+This project was completed as part of the Capstone requirement for the Master of Science in Computer Science program at the University of California, Santa Cruz.

+You can find the paper [here](https://docs.google.com/document/d/1CGHNiqmORgzvFs0mr9ere8B6aPoborV2L40MBNeO008/edit?usp=sharing)

 ## Quick Introduction

 The Bullet Hell Visualizer project aims to create conditionally solvable levels for 'Bullet Hell' games, which are a subset of the Shoot'em Up (shmup) genre.
 Sets of levels are generated according to a genetic algorithm, then these generated levels are tested with "strong" and "weak" players.